 And then the news got better (or worse if you’re a defendant accident injury solicitors) with the case of Arabella Wagenar v Weekend Travel Limited & Anor WLR(D) 389 The case of Wagenar confirmed that QOCS can actually be applied retrospectivel, if a personal injury claim has been pursued from before April 2013 without a CFA or ATE Premium, then QOCS will apply.

-MG Legal’s expert team of accident injury solicitors Lancaster and personal injury solicitors Preston, are often approached by clients who want to transfer their claim for personal injury to one of their solicitors in Longridge, Garstang, or solicitors in Lancaster or Preston- this can be done simply by filling in one of our transfer Authorities, and then we ask your previous road traffic accident solicitors for your file of papers.
+MG Legal’s injury solicitors are often approached by clients who want to transfer their claim for personal injury to one of their solicitors in Longridge, Garstang, or solicitors in Lancaster or Preston- this can be done simply by filling in a transfer Authority, allowing your previous road traffic accident solicitors to release your file of papers.
 The news was even better for a while as the case of Julie Casseldine v Diocese of Llandaff Board for Social Responsibility (a charity) (2015) established that where a pre-April 2013 CFA had ceased and a post April 2013 CFA had been entered into (with different Solicitors) a person making a claim using an accident claims solicitor, would still enjoy the benefit of QOCS.
 This is however now not the case: as confirmed by the Court of Appeal in Catalano v Espley-Tyas Development Group (2017) where the Claimant entered into a Conditional Fee Agreement (CFA) or After the Event (ATE) insurance premium before 1st April 2013, the benefit of QOCS is excluded from QOCS by CPR 44.17.
 This applies even where the Claimant subsequently entered into a post 1st April 2013 CFA or ATE.